MathsJam/mathsjam-site/gathering/uk/archive/2025/tables.md

 How well can you hide an error in a mathematical argument?
 I'll share my favourite ways of "proving" statements like "1=0" or "any triangle is isosceles".
 You can either come by as a puzzle-solver and try to pin-point the fallacies, or be a puzzle-setter and bring along your own examples of a "fools' proof".
 (Or both!)
 In either case, be careful not to spoil the solution for other participants.

+For remote participants, Mats has made a [PDF of the fallacies he'll be sharing](https://mathsjam.com/gathering/uk/archive/2025/tables/fallacies.pdf), for you to look at on the night.
+If online attendees want to contribute their own examples, they can email them to [findthefallacy@mailbox.org](mailto:findthefallacy@mailbox.org).

 ### G Giant Rhomicosidodecawhatnot Construction (Barney Maunder-Taylor)

 Snapping together 12 giant pentagons, 20 enormous triangles and 30 large squares will make an enormous rhombicosisomethingorother.
 The huge polyhedron could be completed in as little as 10 mins by just a handful of sufficiently determined mathematicians (followed I hope by a discussion of the shape's features).

+Remote attendees can make their own rhombicosidodecahoojamaflip at home using magnetic or snap-together shapes, or using this [printable net](https://www.polyhedra.net/en/model.php?name-en=rhombicosidodecahedron).
+If you can make one big enough to climb inside, please send photos!

 ### K (K)Not String Theory: Scaled Up (Laurence O'Toole)